c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 If you start a MySQL container for the first time, it will setup MySQL itself with this specified password.
-If you do change the root password to something else, make sure to also set it accordingly in ``.env``, otherwise the devilbox will not be able to connect to MySQL and will not be able to display information inside the bundled intranet.
+If you do change the root password to something else, make sure to also set it accordingly in ``.env``, otherwise the dreamdevbox will not be able to connect to MySQL and will not be able to display information inside the bundled intranet.

 +-------------------------+-------------------+---------------------+